- And the winner is

 Consider Testimonials

-Adding testimonials to resumes is still a unique concept to many job seekers, so taking this route could automatically make you stand out.
+Adding testimonials to resumes is still a unique concept for many job seekers, so taking this route could automatically make you stand out.
 Find two or three reputable references in your field to vouch for your greatness in a one- or two-sentence quote.
 This could really help to back you up as a strong candidate.

 There’s nothing better than standing out as the strongest candidate each time you apply for a job.
 Increase the odds of being that person by developing your personal brand in your resume.

 The description of your work history should show the value proposition you represent.
-The very brief paragraph or the bullet points that elaborate your skills and experience should back-up your branding statement.
+The very brief paragraph or the bullet points that elaborate your skills and experience should back up your branding statement.

 Make each bullet count, so you keep the reader’s attention and make sure that your value proposition is obvious and compelling.
-Feature your accomplishments, enumerate your goals met and/or exceeded, demonstrate the value you provided such as higher revenue produced, products brought to market on budget and on time, cost-cutting results.
+Feature your accomplishments, enumerate your goals met and/or exceeded, and demonstrate the value you provided such as higher revenue produced, products brought to market on budget and on time, and cost-cutting results.

-A skills section at the end serves to quickly summarize the knowledge, skills, certifications, abilities that you offer.
+A skills section at the end serves to quickly summarize the knowledge, skills, certifications, and abilities that you offer.
 This ranges from general to specific embracing technology, functional, industry, management, and soft skills.

 Remember, this is your 15-second ad.
 It must look nice and professional, and the content must present you as the solution to the business problem in a compelling and immediate way.

-TopResume writes and analyzes more resumes and LinkedIn profiles than any other service in the world.
-Let our resume experts provide you with objective feedback and personalized recommendations to improve your resume and land the right job sooner.
-Get a free, confidential resume review from TopResume
+TopResume analyzes more resumes and LinkedIn profiles than any other service in the world.
+Let our experts provide you with objective feedback and personalized recommendations to improve your resume and land the right job sooner.
+Get started with a free, confidential review!